In this section

 3.Examples

-•Writing the messages generated by a procedure initiating asynchronously to the log:
+•Logging messages generated by a procedure initiated asynchronously:

 local dw = require "drweb"